 Grand Chief Stewart Phillip

-In October 2008, Grand Chief Stewart Phillip concluded his fourth consecutive term as Chief of the Penticton Indian Band (PIB) after having served the Band as Chief for a total of 14 years.
-In addition, he served as an elected Band Councilor for a 10 year period and continues to serve as the Chair of the Okanagan Nation Alliance.
+Currently serving a fourth consecutive four year term as Chief of the Penticton Indian Band (PIB), Grand Chief Stewart Phillip has served the Band as Chief for a total of 14 years.
+In addition, he served as an elected Band Councilor for a 10-year period.

-Over 37 years, Grand Chief Stewart Phillip has worked within the Penticton Indian Band Administration holding a variety of positions such as, Band Administrator, Director of Land Management, Education Counselor, Economic Development Officer and Band Planner.
+Over the last 34 years, he has worked within the Penticton Indian Band Administration and held a variety of positions such as, Band Administrator, Director of Land Management, Education Counselor, Economic Development Officer and Band Planner.

-Aside from serving as a member of the PIB council for a total of 24 years, he is proud to be in his fifth three-year term as the President of the Union of BC Indian Chiefs.
+Aside from serving as a member of the PIB council for a total of 24 years, he is proud to be in his fourth three-year term as the President of the Union of BC Indian Chiefs.

 He has taken an active role in the defense of Aboriginal Title and Rights by readily offering support to Native communities in need.
 He has taken a personal approach seeing first-hand the impact of fish farms in the Broughton Archipelago, lobbying on Parliament Hill to defeat the First Nations Governance Act, standing with Elders of Treaty 8 against oil and gas development in the Peace River, burning referendum ballots with fellow chiefs in protest and has stood on the steps of the Legislature with 3000 other people united under the Title and Rights Alliance banner.